heisdanielade/heisdanielade/README.md

 ## Hi there, I'm Daniel 👋🏼

-2nd-year Computer Science and Econometrics student with QA and Software testing experience.
-Currently focused on backend development with Java and Spring Boot.
+A Computer Science and Econometrics student with hands-on experience in QA and software testing, and a strong focus on backend development using Java and Spring Boot.

 Want to get in touch? send me an [Email](mailto:danieladeofficial@gmail.com).